 Just as pediatricians need to bring up uncomfortable conversations about sex to keep their patients safe and healthy, isn’t it equally the responsibility of physicians to bring up diet and nutrition?

-Having personally struggled with weight fluctuations, I found myself emphatically lost and confused as I watched dozens of physicians recommend that their patient try to “eat healthier” a generic phrase that carried little to no meaning for many of our patients who were already overweight, hypertensive, and diabetic.
-Other than memorizing the molecular composition of carbohydrates, proteins, and fats, my medical education did nothing to prepare me to counsel on nutrition, a shocking fact given that according to the Center for Disease Control eighty-six percent of the nation’s $2.7 trillion annual health care expenditures are spent on chronic diseases which are often both directly and indirectly linked to foods consumed in the Standard American Diet.
+Having personally struggled with weight fluctuations, I found myself emphatically lost and confused as I watched dozens of physicians recommend that their patients try to “eat healthier”—a generic phrase that carries little to no meaning for many of our patients who are already overweight, hypertensive, and diabetic.
+Other than memorizing the molecular composition of carbohydrates, proteins, and fats, my medical education did nothing to prepare me to counsel on nutrition.
+This is shocking since, according to the Centers for Disease Control, 86% of the nation’s $2.7 trillion annual health care expenditures are spent on chronic diseases that are often both directly and indirectly linked to foods consumed in the Standard American Diet.

-Intrigued by the growing movement of physicians who are claiming that they are using whole-food plant-based diets to treat their patients and reverse disease states, I pursed training and certification in Dr. McDougall’s Starch Solution Certification Course and traveled to Dr. McDougall’s medical practice in California where I worked with an incredible team to treat patients with food and knowledge.
-We exchanged their medications used to manage their chronic illnesses with an unlimited buffet of whole-food plant-based meals three times a day (and an overflowing snack room) while providing in depth education and support to explain how critical these changes were for their health and longevity.
+Intrigued by the growing movement of physicians who claim they are using whole-food plant-based diets to treat their patients and reverse disease states, I pursued training and certification in Dr. McDougall’s Starch Solution Certification Course.
+I traveled to Dr. McDougall’s medical practice in California, where I worked with an incredible team to treat patients with food and knowledge.
+We exchanged the medications used to manage their chronic illnesses with an unlimited buffet of whole-food plant-based meals three times a day (and an overflowing snack room) while providing in-depth education and support to explain how critical these changes were for their health and longevity.

-If reading this gave you an appetite for information to empower yourself with knowledge that you can use and share with your patients, my top recommendation is to start by watching Forks over Knives which is available on Netflix or can be rented on youtube for $3.99.
-It is a worthwhile investment of an hour and half of your time.
+If reading this gave you an appetite for information to empower yourself with knowledge that you can use and share with your patients, my top recommendation is to start by watching Forks Over Knives, which is available on Netflix or can be rented on youtube for $3.99.
+It is a worthwhile investment of an hour and a half of your time.
 If you just want one simple resource, UC Davis has put together a great article on how to read a food label the right way.